-What about CEnv?
+What about Chartered Environmentalist (CEnv)?

-IEMA's Full Membership competencies align closely with those of Chartered Environmentalist.
+IEMA's Full Membership competencies align closely with those of Chartered Environmentalist (CEnv).
 IEMA can therefore offer you the opportunity to make a dual application for both.
 IEMA have already done the hard work for you getting agreement that the competencies for Full Membership and Chartered Environmentalist align.
-This means that you can prepare one application, complete one peer assessment, and get both Full Membership and Chartered Environmentalist.
+This means that you can prepare one application and complete one peer interview to achieve both Full Membership and Chartered Environmentalist.